Ecology: Food webs

 A food web is the archetypal ecological network.
 Plants capture solar energy and use it to synthesize simple sugars during photosynthesis.
 As plants grow, they accumulate nutrients and are eaten by grazing herbivores, and the energy is transferred through a chain of organisms by consumption.
 The simplified linear feeding pathways that move from a basal trophic species to a top consumer is called the food chain.
-The larger interlocking pattern of food chains in an ecological community creates a complex food web.
-Food webs are a type of concept map or a heuristic device that is used to illustrate and study pathways of energy and material flows.
+Food chains in an ecological community create a complex food web.
+Food webs are a type of concept map used to illustrate and study pathways of energy and material flows.